-Learn how to identify and control termites yourself and save BIG MONEY!
+Learn how to get rid of termites yourself and save BIG MONEY!

 Termites are the most common and costly wood-destroying pest found in the United States.
 Most are the subterranean type and feed exclusively on wood and wood products.
 They are found in every state and are responsible for 95% of termite-related damage.
 Each year thousands of homes require treatment for the control of these pests – with the cost of damage and treatment exceeding $1 billion.